flaxmans/CompBio_on_git/Assignments/11_FinalProject_Step2.md

 ___

-##### The goal of this assignment is to complete the project you outlined in [Assignment 10](https://github.com/flaxmans/CompBio_on_git/blob/master/Assignments/10_independent_project_Step1.md) in a fully reproducible way.
+### The goal of this assignment is to complete the project you outlined in [Assignment 10](https://github.com/flaxmans/CompBio_on_git/blob/master/Assignments/10_independent_project_Step1.md) in a fully reproducible way.
 This means that I should be able to clone your repository, run your script(s), and get exactly the same results as you got with no error messages.

-Completing Assignment 11 will require pushing a minimum of four files to your Github repo for this class:
+Completing Assignment 11 will require pushing a minimum of four files to an "Assignment11" directory in your Github repo for this class:

 1. Any data file(s) you used,
-2. A script of all the code you used to filter, parse, analyze, and visualize the data, and
+2. A script of all the code you used to filter, parse, analyze, and visualize the data,
-3. A markdown document describing what you did (see "[suggested format and organization](#ExampleLayout)", below).
+3. A markdown document describing what you did (see "[suggested format and organization](#ExampleLayout)", below), and
-4. Any image file(s) that is a visualization(s) of the results produced by your script.
+4. An image file(s) that is a visualization(s) of the results produced by your script.

 The data file(s) should be the raw data as you obtained them.
 The script should include the parsing/formatting of the raw data AND the steps you took with those data to arrive at your results.
 The markdown document should explain it all (see "[suggested format and organization](#ExampleLayout)", below).